no

 9

-disaggregates the Company’s revenues by major product for the three and nine months ended March 31, 2024 and 2023 (in thousands):
+disaggregates the Company’s revenues by major product for the three months ended September 30, 2024 and 2023 (in thousands):

 The Company does not take production in-kind at any of its other properties and does not negotiate contracts with customers for such production.
 The Company recognizes crude oil, natural gas, and NGL production revenue at the point in time when custody and title (“control”) of the product transfers to the customer.
 The sales of oil and natural gas are made under contracts which the Company’s third-party operators of its wells have negotiated with customers, which typically include variable consideration that is based on pricing tied to local indices and volumes delivered in the current month.
 The Company typically receives payment from the sale of oil and natural gas production